Who We Are

 In 2018, Genny arrived at Brookfield, Vermont to care for goats, chickens, a cat and Buddy the Great Pyrenees.
 It didnβt take long for the beauty of the area and its people to work their magic, and she is thrilled to call Vermont her new home.
 After 6 years and working with thousands of Vermontβs kids, she is hooked!

-and where to express its best self.
+Genny believes there is an artist in everyone just learning when and where to express its best self.

 Program & Media Manager: